 Incoming search terms:

-- shaking hands in France
+- do boys shake hands in france

-- why is handshaking important in france
+- handshaking france